CLICK-UP/CLICK-UP/README.md

 # CLICK-UP

-Click-UP: Towards Software Upgrades of Click-driven Stateful Network Elements
+#### Click-UP: Toward the Software Upgrade of Click-Based Modular Network Function,
+in Proceedings of *ACM SIGCOMM Conference (demo)*, published in *IEEE Systems Journal*.

 ## How to build